Gary Glick

-Gary Galen Glick (May 14, 1930 – February 11, 2015) was an American professional football safety who played six seasons in the National Football League (NFL) before he concluded his career in the American Football League (AFL) for one season.
-He was the number one overall selection in the 1956 NFL draft.
+Gary Galen Glick (May 14, 1930 – February 11, 2015) was an American professional football player who was a safety, cornerback and placekicker for six seasons in the National Football League (NFL) before he concluded his career in the American Football League (AFL) for one season, where he won the 1963 AFL championship with the San Diego Chargers.
+He was the first overall selection in the 1956 NFL draft.
 To date, Glick is still the only defensive back ever to be picked first overall in any NFL draft.

 Early life

-Glick was born in Grant, Nebraska.
+Glick was born on May 14, 1930, in Grant, Nebraska.
 The family moved to Colorado not long after, and Glick grew up in a dairy farm in Laporte, Colorado, near Fort Collins, Colorado.
-He graduated from Cache la Poudre High School before entering the Navy in 1948, seeing service in the Korean War along with playing service football, basketball and softball; he cited his service as one that honed his skills as a player, as he went from roughly 160 pounds as a high school graduate to over 190 when he left the Navy He elected to play near home with Colorado State University (then known as Colorado A&M).
-In addition to defensive back, he also starred at quarterback and linebacker and served as a place-kicker for the Rams.
-He was one of four Glick brothers that would play football for A&M (Ivan, Leon, and Fred), with each receiving letters in football.
-Gary graduated with bachelor’s and master’s degrees in physical education.
-He recorded eight interceptions in 1954 and fourteen for a career at Colorado A&M, with the former still being a team record.
-In his senior season, he led A&M (as coached by Bob Davis in his final season) to the Skyline Conference title, clinching it with a 10-0 victory over Colorado in which he scored a touchdown and kicked the extra point and field goal; the title was the last one for the team for 39 years.
+He graduated from Cache la Poudre High School before entering the United States Navy in 1948, seeing service in the Korean War along with playing service football, basketball and softball.
+He cited his service as one that honed his skills as a player, as he went from roughly 160 pounds as a high school graduate to over 190 when he left the Navy.
+He spent four years in the Navy, and played three years of football (1949 to 1951) for the Alameda Naval Air Station Hellcats.
+Glick was the Navy's Athlete of the Year in 1952.

-He was among the inaugural inductees of the Colorado State University Sports Hall of Fame in 1988.
-He also was inducted into the Colorado Sports Hall of Fame in 1992.
-His brother Fred, who also played in pro football, joined him in the University Sports Hall in 1991.
+While in the Navy, he played in exhibition football games against NFL players.
+His play drew the attention of Bob Davis, head coach of Colorado State College of Agricultural and Mechanic Arts (then known as Colorado A&M and later Colorado State University), located in Fort Collins.